 IMPROVE PUBLIC EDUCATION

 Public schools, supported by public dollars, accept all children.
 If a charter or private school cannot provide for a wheelchair-bound child's physical needs the child returns to a public school.
-If a charter or private school cannot provide for the needs of a child with special academic needs the child returns to a public school.
+If a charter or private school cannot provide for the needs of a child with special academic or behavioral needs the child returns to a public school.
 Public schools must provide for all children...those with special needs, those of average ability, those who have no home, those who are hungry, and those whose language skills are inadequate to communicate.

 We don't improve our democracy by redirecting public dollars to private and charter schools, many of which do not accept all children.